ttwazi/NLP/README.md

 # Repos Overview

-This repository contains all the natual language processing projects
+This repository contains all the natual language processing projects I did.